meilisearch/documentation/guides/main_concepts/relevancy.md

 `Gangsta` appears before `Dunkirk` because `Belgium` appears sooner in the attribute.

-The `word position` rule sorts the results by ascending matching word's index number.
+The `word position` rule sorts the results by increasing matching word's index number.

 :::